 About

-So I’m not sure where I am from.
-I do know that I’m interested in the world, though.
-And lucky for me, I was born in a generation that has Internet access, VOIP and budget airlines.
-These are the tools that allow me to work as a writer and editor on issues related to the broad topics of politics and culture, particularly as they collide with Asia and globalization.
-Currently, I am a freelance journalist, editor and blogger.
-I serve as the community manager at ReportingonHealth.org, the social site of the USC Annenberg California Endowment Health Journalism Fellowships, and as a consulting editor to the Journal of Asian Studies.
-I am also the co-editor of a book of narratives essays about China, forthcoming from UC Press.
+My name is Angilee Shah and I am a journalist, editor and blogger.
+I work on stories as diverse as features about women in tech, investigative reports on Sri Lanka’s civil war, and scholar and journalist collaborations for a book on China.
+The common thread is always my interest in the world, the way people interact across cultures and boundaries and the endless variety of cultures to explore.
+Lucky for me, I was born in a generation that has Internet access, VOIP and budget airlines.
+These are the tools that allow me to work as a writer and editor on issues related to the broad topics of politics and culture.
+I am the social media manager at Public Radio International, where I focus on global health and development as well as immigration and culture I also help to conceptualize and design publications (I served as the community manager at ReportingonHealth.org, the social site of the USC Annenberg California Endowment Health Journalism Fellowships for two years and helped launch a magazine for South Asian American women).
+I am a consulting editor to the Journal of Asian Studies and the co-editor of a book of narratives essays about China, Chinese Characters, which will be published by UC Press this summer.

 You can contact me by commenting here.
 Or via email or Skype: